-It should be noted that in 2017, Gensource completed a detailed Feasibility Study for a module in the Vanguard Area, referred to at the time as the "Vanguard One Project".
-The Vanguard One Feasibility Study Report (Engcomp, 2017) was subsequently summarized and disclosed in the previous NI 43-101 Technical Report (Fourie et al., 2018).
+In 2017, Gensource completed the Feasibility Study for a module in the Vanguard Area, referred to at the time as the "Vanguard One Project".
+The Vanguard One Feasibility Study Report (Engcomp, 2017) was subsequently summarized and disclosed in a previous NI 43-101 Technical Report (Fourie et al., 2018).
 The Tugaske Project module is a minor modification to the Vanguard One Project module, as specific design parameters were adjusted to suit requirements of the intended potash market.
 The intent of the Tugaske Project (and its ownership partners) is to direct the pre-sold product from the Tugaske module to the North American potash market - predominantly in the Unites States of America (USA).
-As such, the Tugaske module has been updated to suit the demands of these potash customers.
+Therefore, the Tugaske module was updated to suit the demands of these potash customers.
 Such modifications affected the final product specification, as well as the desired product storage, loading and hauling strategy.
 The details for the Tugaske Project are supported by the majority of the information initially developed for the Vanguard One Project, due to the similarity of the designs between these two modules.